LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Phone Number Update (PUT)

-Updates Phone ID of the consumer corresponding to the specified access token.
+Updates the Phone ID of the consumer corresponding to the specified access token.

 ```csharp
 var accessToken = "<Access Token>"; //Required